johnvfranco/SAW-course/README.md

 down with the mouse wheel to select 'Large', 'Huge', or 'Enormous'.
 Do the same for the terminal although the font selection there is not as good as for the Cryptol window (not known why at the moment).
-If the text editor is emacs, drop the view menu and select 'Zoom In' or 'Zoom Out' as needed.
-If the text editor is gedit you have to install the text size plugin like
+If the text editor is the default (gnome-terminal running emacs), drop the view menu and select 'Zoom In' or 'Zoom Out' as needed.
+If the text editor is gedit you have to install the text size plugin like this:
-this:

    sudo apt-get install -y gedit-plugin-text-size